simongeilfus/Cinder-ImGui/README.md

 ===================
 https://github.com/ocornut/imgui/
 Immediate mode GUI Library from Omar Cornut.
-Non-kosher wrapper for use with the last Cinder version.
+Non-kosher wrapper for use with the latest Cinder version (glNext).

 #####Basic Use
 Call this in your setup: